thesp0nge/dawnscanner/README.md

 [saten](https://github.com/saten): first issue posted about a typo in the README

-[presidentbeef](https://githbu.com/presidentbeef): for his outstanding work that inspired me creating dawn and for double check comparison matrix.
+[presidentbeef](https://github.com/presidentbeef): for his outstanding work that inspired me creating dawn and for double check comparison matrix.
 Issue #2 is your :)

+[marinerJB](https://github.com/marinerJB): for misc bug reports and further ideas

+[Matteo](https://github.com/matteocollina): for ideas on API and their usage with [github.com](https://github.com) hooks

 ## LICENSE